It’s Easy To Calculate Your 13th Month Pay!

 How to compute it?

-The 13th month pay is computed based on 1/12 of the total basic salary of an employee within a calendar year, or basic monthly salary for the whole year divided by 12 months.
+The 13th-month pay is computed based on 1/12 of the total basic salary of an employee within a calendar year, or your basic monthly salary for the whole year divided by 12 months.

-Annual Basic Salary (minus unpaid leaves) /12 months = 13th month pay
+Annual Basic Salary (minus unpaid absences) /12 months = 13th month pay

 |Basic monthly salary||₱20,000|

 |Date started||May 2, 2017|